 From: Wind Surf Cruise Review

-Trapani is a bustling port city of 80,000 people near the northwestern corner of Sicily.
-It's also the birthplace of Alessandro Scarlatti, the port for Marsala (home of Marsala wine), and a host city for the 2005 America's Cup sailboat races.
+T is a bustling port city of 80,000 people near the northwestern corner of Sicily.
+It's also the birthplace of Alessandro Scarlatti and the port for Marsala (home of Marsala wine), and it was a host city for the 2005 America's Cup sailboat races.

-Wind Surf tied up at the maritime station in the city center, next to a row of sightseeing boats and to the Isole Egadi, or Egadi Islands, which are visible from the waterfront.
+Wind Surf tied up at the maritime station in the city center, next to a row of sightseeing boats and to the Isole Egadi, or, which are visible from the waterfront.

-From the pier, it was easy to reach Trapani's old town: I just crossed the road, ducked into the nearest side street, and Roberto was my uncle.
+From the pier, it was easy to reach Trapani'sor historic center: I just crossed the road, ducked into the nearest side street, and there I was.

 The old town reminded me of a smaller and quieter Seville with its ancient narrow streets, wrought-iron lamps, and shuttered stuccoed buildings with courtyards.